Kolodez2106/are-you-ok/README.md

 After building, just copy the AreYouOk.apk file to your phone, install and start it.
 Or connect your phone with your computer using the USB debugging option and execute start.sh.

+## Bugs and problems

+Please report bugs and problems to the author in order to support the development: [kolodez2106@gmail.com](mailto:kolodez2106@gmail.com)

+* A newly established pulse device connection may be closed if a STATE_DISCONNECTED arrives too late (but this should rarely happen).
+* The app cannot be installed to some phones for yet unknown reason: Samsung Galaxy Y Young

+## Wish list for improvements

+### App

+* Put the app to repositories like Google Play.
+* Develop an update mechanism.
+* Remove the write storage permission.

+### App user interface

+* Keep the state of ActivityMain even after the activity was invisible or the screen was rotated.
+* Develop a more attractive design.
+* Tell the user when an SMS is sent.

+### Checking

+* Enable different checking time periods for different events.
+* Also check the phone battery status.

+### Beep

+* Develop volume control.

+### Pulse device

+* Develop a possibility to cancel the connection process.

+### Contacts

+* Develop a more flexible algorithm for making calls and ordering them.
+* The app should be working on multi-sim phones.

+### Location

+* Search for a location as soon as alarm starts and do not wait for 5 seconds.
+* Add an optional permanent location tracker and trigger a check on location loss.

+### Wake lock

+* Disable wake lock if no device is connected and replace by an Android alarm in order to save phone battery.

 ## Acknowledgements

 This project is inspired by the [VitalSigns project](https://github.com/DennisMat/VitalSigns) of [DennisMat](https://github.com/DennisMat) and the [CI Check-In App](https://www.cryonics.org/resources/ci-check-in-app) of [Cryonics Institute](https://www.cryonics.org/).
 For the inspiration for the build process see the readme of [this hello world project](https://github.com/Kolodez2106/HelloWorld-app-compiled-in-bash).